Novosedly (Břeclav District): History

 The first written mention of Novosedly is from 1276, when it was acquired by the convent in Dolní Kounice.
 The village was probably founded as a typical colonization settlement in the first half of the 13th century.

-Severage damage was inflicted by the Hussites in 1426.
-As part of the possession of Drnholec, it fell to the House of Liechtenstein in 1395.
-Like Drnholec, it was parsoned from 1642 until 1848.
-In 1576 a market existed there, in 1771 an expositor, and in 1785 its own parish.
-In 1785 its graveyard was relocated away from the church.

-In 1871 the railway line from Břeclav to Hrušovany nad Jevišovkou was built and in 1872 the line from Novosedly to Laa an der Thaya was added.
-In 1883 the cellar lane was established.
-In 1887 two thirds of the village were destroyed in a fire.
-A farmers market was held every Tuesday from 1872 onward, but was eventually suspended because of the larger market in neighbouring Drnholec.
+In the mid-14th century, the village was annexed to the Drnholec estate and shared its owners and fates.
+This state lasted until the establishment of an independent municipality in 1848.

-After World War I the multi-ethnic state Austria-Hungary was split up.
-By the Treaty of Saint-Germain-en-Laye, the municipality became part of Czechoslovakia and got its Czech name.
+After World War I and the Treaty of Saint-Germain-en-Laye, the municipality became part of Czechoslovakia and got its Czech name.
 Following the Munich Agreement German troops marched into Novosedly in October 1938.
 From that time onward the municipality belonged to the Reichsgau Niederdonau until 1945.
-After the World War II, the municipality fell back to Czechoslovakia.
+After World War II, the municipality fell back to Czechoslovakia.
 The German population was expelled and their properties were confiscated.

 Demographics

+Economy

+Novosedly is known for viticulture and wine-making.
+The municipality lies in the Mikulovská wine sub-region.

 Transport

-Novosedly lies on the railway line from Břeclav to Znojmo.
+Novosedly is located on the railway line from Břeclav to Znojmo.

 Sights

-The Church of Saint Ulrich is one of the few original Romanesque church buildings in the area.
+The main landmark of Novosedly is the Church of Saint Ulrich.
+It is one of the few original Romanesque church buildings in the region.
 The original Romanesque phase was covered by Gothic and other modifications, but the Romanesque windows in the attic, found during the restoration of the church in 1946, were preserved.